mattkieblesz/cloud-starter-kit/README.md

 **Development workflow**

-* development, staging and production environments with just a few commands
 * continuous integration with code reviews, test coverage checks and linting
 * production error reporting
-* using gitflow
 * debugging & optimization tools
 * A/B testing
 * automation system of your choice